-In accordance with the restructuring of the Company's operations, the Company has transitioned to a single operations facility located in Culver, Indiana.
-At such site, the Company will seek to develop its proprietary AversionTM Technology.
 The first product candidate ("Product Candidate #1") resulting from the AversionTM Technology is a tablet formulation intended for oral administration and has an active IND on file with FDA relating to such product candidate.
 The Company has additionally formulated a second product candidate ("Product Candidate #2") incorporating the AversionTM Technology and has an active IND on file with the FDA for such product candidate.
 Since the formulation of Product Candidate #2, the Company has suspended all new development activities for Product Candidate #1 and will focus future development activities on Product Candidate #2.
-Substantial additional clinical and non-clinical testing will be required to continue development and for the preparation and submission of a new drug application ("NDA") filing with the FDA.
-There can be no assurance that Product Candidate #2 or any other product developed using the AversionTM Technology will lead to a NDA submission to the FDA and that if an NDA is filed, that the FDA will approve such regulatory application to allow for commercial distribution of the product.
-With respect to the Opioid Synthesis Technologies, while the Company believes that such technologies are effective and cost-effective methods of manufacturing opioid APIs, such technologies will need to be scaled up to commercial scale to have economic value, of which no assurance can be given.
-Additionally, unless the Company secures third-party financing dedicated to the scale up expenses relating to the Opioid Synthesis Technologies.
-No assurance can be given that the Company will obtain the third-party financing necessary to scale up the Opioid Synthesis Technologies or, if such financing is obtained, that any one or more of the Opioid Synthesis Technologies will be capable of commercial scale up.
-The Company has suspended further development and commercialization efforts relating to the Opioid Synthesis Technologies.
+Additional clinical and non-clinical testing will be required to continue development of Product Candidate #2 and for the preparation and submission of a new drug application ("NDA") with the FDA.
+There can be no assurance that Product Candidate #2 or any other product developed using the AversionTM Technology will lead to a NDA submission to the FDA and that if a NDA is submitted, that the FDA will accept such submission and subsequently approve such regulatory application to allow for commercial distribution of the product.

-The Company is committing substantially all of its resources and available capital to the development of the AversionTM Technology and the prosecution of its patent applications for such Technologies.
+The Company is committing substantially all of its resources and available capital to the development of the AversionTM Technology and the prosecution of its patent applications for such Technology.
 The failure of the Company to successfully develop the AversionTM Technology, to successfully obtain an issued patent from the PTO relating to the AversionTM Technology and product candidates utilizing the AversionTM Technology, and to avoid infringing third-party patents and intellectual property rights in the commercialization of such AversionTM Technology will have a material adverse effect on the Company's operations and financial condition.

-If Pre-clinical Testing or Clinical Trials For Our Product Candidates Are Unsuccessful or Delayed, We Will Be Unable to Meet Our Anticipated Development and Commercialization Timelines.
+If Laboratory, Animal and/or Human Testing For Our Product Candidates Are Unsuccessful or Delayed, We Will Be Unable to Meet Our Anticipated Development and Commercialization Timelines.

-To obtain FDA approval for any of our product candidates, we must submit to the FDA an NDA demonstrating, among other things, that the product candidate is safe and effective in humans for its intended use.
-This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
-As we do not possess the resources or employ all the personnel necessary to conduct clinical trial studies, it is our intention to rely on collaborative partners to conduct Phase II and Phase III clinical trials on our product candidates.
-As a result, we will have less control over the timing and other aspects of these clinical trials than if we performed the monitoring and supervision of clinical trials entirely on our own.
-Third parties may not perform their responsibilities for our pre-clinical testing or clinical trials on our anticipated schedule or, for clinical trials, consistent with a clinical trial protocol.
-Delays in pre-clinical and clinical testing could significantly increase our product development costs and delay product commercialization.
-In addition, many of the factors that may cause, or lead to, a delay in the clinical trials may also ultimately lead to denial of regulatory approval of a product candidate.
+To obtain FDA approval to commercially market any of our product candidates, we must submit to the FDA an NDA demonstrating, among other things, that the product candidate is safe and effective in humans for its intended use.
+This demonstration requires significant laboratory, animal and human testing.
+As we do not possess the resources or employ all the personnel necessary to conduct such testing it is our intention to rely on contract research organizations for the majority of this testing with our product candidates.
+As a result, we will have less control over the timing and other aspects of our development program than if we performed the testing entirely on our own.
+Third parties may not perform their responsibilities on our anticipated schedule.
+Delays in our development programs could significantly increase our product development costs and delay product commercialization.
+In addition, many of the factors that may cause, or lead to, a delay in the development program may also ultimately lead to denial of regulatory approval of a product candidate.